 "Although many of these symptoms are common - more common than you might think - they are not normal!

 These symptoms are a sign of pelvic floor dysfunction.
 It is not normal to leak when you cough/sneeze/exercise, to have pelvic pain or pressure, nor to have any pain with intercourse.
-Furthermore, kegels are not always indicated for pelvic floor problems.
+Furthermore, Kegels are not always indicated for pelvic floor problems.
 In fact, sometimes they do more harm than good.

 Pelvic Health Physiotherapy/Pelvic Floor Physiotherapy Assessments

-Assessment and treatment of the pelvic floor is done through both external and internal exams.
+Assessment and treatment of the pelvic floor are done through both external and internal exams.
 When the pelvic floor muscles are assessed this way, research has shown that the treatments done by a pelvic physiotherapist are very successful.

 It is an exciting time in the world of research in this growing field of physiotherapy.
 There is Level 1 evidence (the strongest level of evidence in research) to support the practice of pelvic floor strengthening for urinary incontinence.
-The Cochrane Collaboration 2010 concluded that pelvic physiotherapists (using internal examination to teach the exercises) should be the first line of defense before surgical consultation for stress, urge and mixed incontinence in women.
+The Cochrane Collaboration 2010 concluded that pelvic physiotherapists (using internal examination to teach the exercises) should be the first line of defence before surgical consultation for stress, urge and mixed incontinence in women.

 Prenatal and postpartum care is another important role of pelvic therapy.
 In Europe, every woman is assessed and treated if necessary by a pelvic floor physiotherapist after giving birth.
 This is to prevent the weakness that can lead to incontinence or prolapse, or the tightness which can result from pregnancy or from a tear or episiotomy.
 These dysfunctions can contribute to pain and limitations in function.